mrb/mrb.github.com/_posts/2016-01-15-cusec-friends.markdown

 I was a classic pretentious teenager with pretentious friends who collected difficult books and tried as hard as possible to sound intelligent, therefore sounding very unintelligent indeed.

-This time it was a different friend who was guilty of introducing me to the dangerous ideas of someone I had never heard of.
-His name is Matt, and I call him Stinky, and he is my oldest and closest friend.

-I'm not quite sure how he got into Deleuze to begin with - it may have been through the work of DJ Spooky, or maybe it was in the back of a Role Playing Game book about vampires.
-I'm unclear about this and I forgot to ask him before this talk was complete, but it's not really important.

 Regardless, something about the work in Gilles Deleuze's "A Thousand Plateaus" stuck with me and seriously continues to impact my thinking in ways that I don't think any other person's thoughts have done for me.

 "A Thousand Plateaus," which is subtitled "Capitalism and Schizophrenia," is a book that is very difficult to describe.
 It is the second volume of a collaborative effort between Deleuze, a philosopher, and Felix Guattari, a psychoanalyst.